 Crowdcube

-UK-based equity crowdfunding platform founded in 2011 by Darren Westlake and Luke Lang.
-Over €1.5 billion facilitated for 1,300+ businesses, with a community of 1.7 million members.
+UK equity crowdfunding platform founded in 2011 by Darren Westlake and Luke Lang.
+Directly authorised by the FCA as a Public Offer Platform (POP).
+Over £1.5 billion raised for 1,300+ businesses, with 1.7 million registered members.
 Notable raises include BrewDog, Monzo and Revolut.

 General Information